devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/Modern-Image8.jpg"
         alt="impact to wait time of switching to progressive jpeg" />
 </picture>
 <figcaption>In 2015, [Facebook switched to PJPEG (for their iOS app)](https://code.facebook.com/posts/857662304298232/faster-photos-in-facebook-for-ios/) and saw a 10% reduction in data usage.
-They were able to show a good quality image 15% faster than previously, optimising perceived loading time.</figcaption>
+They were able to show a good quality image 15% faster than previously, optimising perceived loading time, as shown in the figure above.</figcaption>
 </figure>

 PJPEGs can improve compression, consuming [2-10%](http://www.bookofspeed.com/chapter5.html) less bandwidth compared to baseline/simple JPEGs for images over 10KB.
 Their higher compression ratio is thanks to each scan in the JPEG being able to have its own dedicated optional [Huffman table](https://en.wikipedia.org/wiki/Huffman_coding).
 Modern JPEG encoders (e.g [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/), MozJPEG, etc.) take advantage of PJPEG’s flexibility to pack data better.